Excursions with Erin School of English

 Dublin Castle Tour

-In the IX th century the Vikings built a hill fort on the site of the current castle and this was replaced with a Norman castle in 1204 on the orders of King John.
+In the IX th century the Vikings built a hill fort on the site of the current castle.
+King John ordered the replacement of the fort with a Norman castle in 1204.
 The Castle was badly damaged by fire in 1684.
 After the XVII th century the castle was a palace for the Viceroys of Ireland and English Kings and Queens until the end of British rule in Ireland in 1922.

 Known as ‘The Garden of Ireland’, the tour will take the scenic route out of Dublin, passing through the Wicklow Gap and Blessington Lakes to lovely Glendalough and the pretty village of Avoca.